7 Things to Consider Before Starting a New Side Hustle

 Many Americans often find themselves with less money than they need.

 Some don’t have enough left over at the end of the month, while 34% have no savings at all.
 If that sounds like you, there’s a solution.
-With access to an internet connection, and some creativity and hustle, you can make extra money from home for your monthly budget, emergency fund, retirement savings, or vacation stash.
+With access to an internet connection, and some creativity and hustle, you can start a side hustle to earn extra money from home for your monthly budget, emergency fund, retirement savings, or vacation stash.

 Before you get started, be clear about what you want to accomplish.
-Your “why” will keep you motivated on the path to making extra money from home.
+Your “why” will keep you motivated.
 Then, think about what skills you have to use, whether it’s writing, proofreading, marketing, or even teaching piano lessons.
 Combining your skills with goals and planning, you can make extra money and have the income to pad your savings, pay your bills, or eliminate your student loan debt.

 7 Things to Consider Before Starting Your Side Hustle

-If you’re unsure how to formulate a plan to make money from home, these steps provide a guideline.
+If you’re unsure how to formulate a plan for your side hustle, these steps provide a guideline.
 Following them in order will yield the best results, but it’s okay to go through them in a way that makes sense for you.

-Before you start trying to make extra money online from home, think about why you want to.
+Before you get started, think about what you will do with the extra income.
 Do you want the money for a specific purpose, like saving for a house or taking a big trip?
 Are you working toward longer-term financial goals, like adding to your emergency fund or saving for retirement?

 Choose a specific goal, and think about how this will change your life.
 Buying a house might give you more space and stability.
 A big trip will create memories that will last a lifetime.
 Saving for emergencies or retirement will reduce your financial anxiety and help you feel more confident about your financial future.